Vyral/greg-ismay/_posts/2021-08-02-august-2021-raleigh-home-price-update.md

 In the homebuilding sphere, many builders are capping sales to manage their costs and make sure they don’t sell more homes than they can build as high demand persists.

-If you’re interested in knowing your home’s value in the present market based on recent Raleigh sales,&nbsp;[enter your address here to find out what your home is worth right now.](https://www.searchhomesinraleigh.com/homevalue/value)
+If you’re interested in knowing your home’s value in the present market based on recent Raleigh sales,&nbsp;**[enter your address here to find out what your home is worth right now.](https://www.searchhomesinraleigh.com/homevalue/value)**

 If you have any questions about our market or are thinking about buying or selling,&nbsp;**don’t hesitate to call us at 919-518-8383 or email us at greg@ismayrealtygroup.com**.
 We’re out in the market every day helping clients to buy and sell, and we do research so we have the best advice to give you, no matter your situation.